-For example, if you want revenues from an endowment to cover five $10,000 scholarships, you need to raise $1 million.
-Your board may set a different policy, but most nonprofit organizations figure they can expect to earn 5 percent on their endowments and spend at that rate each year without depleting the money they have put aside.
+For example, if you want revenues from an endowment to cover five $10,000 scholarships, you need to raise at least $1 million.
+Your board may set a different policy, but most nonprofit organizations figure they can expect to earn 5 percent on their endowments and spend at that rate each year without depleting the money they’ve put aside.

 A skilled fundraising consultant who will spend an average of ten hours per week on your project

 Printed materials and a project web page describing your organization and the fundraising campaign